ECG Semantic Integrator (ESI): A Foundation ECG Model Pretrained with LLM-Enhanced Cardiological Text: Methods

 \subsubsection{Enhancement of ECG Semantics}

 The CQA Framework enriches the ECG-associated information through a comprehensive retrieval-augmented process.
 With the pre-constructed domain-knowledge database, the RAG-based approach enables CQA to query related knowledge using given information such as standard clinical labels, standard communications protocol for computer-assisted ECG (SCP) statements, diagnostic interpretations, and machine-generated reports associated with ECG data.
-For example, the potential lead-detailed waveform descriptions cannot be found in the SCP statements and arrhythmia diagnosis; however, the CQA framework queries this piece of enriched information based on the varying annotations and generates textual descriptions for the potential waveform.
-Further, this approach encourages the combinative use of ECG data from different sources without relying on labeled data, which means we can combine ECG databases with different annotations as a large-scale dataset for pretraining.
+SCP statements are standardized textual formats that provide consistent documentation of ECG findings, following international protocols for computer-assisted ECG interpretation.
+While these datasets provide valuable diagnostic information, they often lack explicit details about the waveform patterns that are critical for a thorough ECG analysis.

+To address this gap, the CQA Framework employs a RAG approach that enables it to query the knowledge database, which is introduced in the prior section, for relevant information and generate comprehensive textual descriptions of the potential waveform characteristics.
+For instance, SCP statements and standard arrhythmia diagnoses may not directly include detailed waveform descriptions; however, by querying the domain-knowledge database, the CQA Framework can synthesize this enriched information, producing detailed descriptions of the waveform patterns that correspond to specific ECG conditions.

-The output of the CQA framework is organized utilizing a Large Language Model (LLM), e.g., GPT-3.5, to generate the potential waveform details from the queried knowledge base.
+With the constructed RAG pipeline in CQA, we asked the waveform information by using simple prompts of "How is {ECG Condition} reflected in a 12-lead ECG"?
+The output of the CQA framework is organized utilizing an LLM, e.g., GPT-3.5, to generate the potential waveform details from the queried knowledge base.
 Take an example of the cardiac condition of the Right Bundle Branch Block (RBBB).
 By executing targeted queries in our database, it retrieves and generates descriptive context for specific waveform attributes.
 For example, the ECG-associated information of “RBBB” is queried and converted into related waveform features, including “prolonged QRS duration” and “M-shaped RSR’ pattern in leads V1-V3.”